corbtastik/merlin/README.md

 # Merlin

-A collection of image manipulation utilities, many of which use Imagemagick.
+A collection of image manipulation utilities, most of which use Imagemagick.

 * Merlin can be used as a container via Podman or Docker.